ankurk91/wp-google-map/readme.txt

 Means they put lots of java script (uncompressed) code on every page of your website.
 They also loads jquery file before them which effects your page speed.
 This plugin will enqueue its js files on the required page only.
-It will minify all java script code before serving to users.
 It does not depends on external js library like: jQuery.

 = What is the short-code for this plugin =